Deveshbhatla/Deveshbhatla/README.md

   </br>
 I have most of my projects based on Android

-- 🌱 I’m currently learning Data Structures and Algorithm;
+- 🌱 I’m currently learning Data Structures and Algorithm
 - 📫 How to reach me: <https://deveshbhatla.github.io/>

 <!--